 The atmosphere of Venus is made up almost completely of carbon dioxide.
-Nitrogen exists in small doses, as do clouds of sulfuric acid.
-The air of Venus is so dense that the small traces of nitrogen are four times the amount found on Earth, although nitrogen makes up more than three-fourths of the terrestrial atmosphere.
+It also includes small doses of nitrogen and clouds of sulfuric acid.
+The air of Venus is so dense that by mass, the small traces of nitrogen are four times the amount found on Earth, although nitrogen makes up more than three-fourths of the terrestrial atmosphere.
 This composition causes a runaway greenhouse effect that heats the planet even hotter than the surface of Mercury, although Venus lies farther from the sun.
 When the rocky core of Venus formed, it captured much of the gas gravitationally.

 - Carbon dioxide: 96 percent

 - Carbon monoxide, argon, sulfur dioxide, and water vapor: less than 1 percent

 Winds of about 224 mph (360 kph) keep the clouds of Venus in constant motion.
 Though the planet spins slowly, only once every 243 Earth days, the clouds zip around the top of the planet's atmosphere every four days.
 But wind speeds drop closer to the surface, where they only move a few miles per hour.

 On Earth, seasons change based on the planet's tilt: When a hemisphere is closer to the sun, it experiences warmer temperatures.
 But on Venus, most of the sun's heat fails to make it through the thick atmosphere.
 As such, the planet not only doesn't experience significant temperature changes over the course of the year, it also keeps things constant from night to day.

 The clouds of Venus appear bright white or yellow.
 Unlike Jupiter or Saturn, there are no discernable bands or storms visible to the naked eye.

 This article was updated on Oct.
 18, 2018 by Space.com Senior Writer, Meghan Bartels.